 There has been a lot going on, so here is your 2017 Equifax data breach update.
 Note: this blog post has been updated in 2019 to account for new information about the 2017 Equifax data breach.

-As you have undoubtedly heard, during the first week in September, credit reporting agency Equifax reported a data breach which compromised the data of some 143 million Americans.
+As you have undoubtedly heard, during the first week in September of 2017, credit reporting agency Equifax reported a data breach which compromised the data of some 143 million Americans.
 Furthermore, a good 209,000 Americans also had their credit card numbers stolen.
 The breach affected residents in the UK and Canada as well.

 It took a while to get the international numbers.
 But the Toronto Globe and Mail reports that Equifax Canada says there are a good 100,000 Canadian citizens who are also affected.
 The Globe and Mail also notes that the Canadian privacy watchdog is investigating the breach.
 And they are not alone.

 In 2019, the Canadian government required Equifax to submit to ongoing third party audits of its security operations.
 Daniel Therrien, the Canadian Privacy Commissioner said “Given the vast amounts of highly sensitive personal information Equifax holds, and its pivotal role in the financial sector as a credit reporting agency, it was completely unacceptable to find such significant shortcomings in the company’s privacy and security practices.”

 Golden Parachutes Deploy at Equifax

 On September 15, Business Insider reported that two of the executives at Equifax had retired.
 They are the company’s Chief Security Officer, Susan Mauldin, and its Chief Information Officer, David Webb.
 Interestingly enough, while the retirements were of the people who were most likely closest to the breach and should have known about it (and reported it far earlier), neither of them were the three executives who dumped more than one million dollars in Equifax stock a few days after the discovery of the breach.